thenativeweb/wait-for-signals/README.md

 # wait-for-signals

-A utility that creates a promise which resolves after a prespecified number of signals has been sent.
+wait-for-signals waits for a number of signals before resolving a promise.

 ## Status